romanmt/dotfiles/dot_agent-os/standards/best-practices.md

 - Use consistent naming conventions
 </conditional-block>

+### UX Design
+- Design features around user flows unless otherwise specified
+- Seek to design intuitive features based on how the user works
+- Use jobs to be done thinking to develop features that are focused on solving problems.

 <conditional-block context-check="dependencies" task-condition="choosing-external-library">
 IF current task involves choosing an external library:
   IF Dependencies section already read in current context: